-Due to sponsorship's strong links with programming and editorial issues, Ofcom will at the outset retain responsibility for the entirety of the ITC Code of Programme Sponsorship, and for the sponsorship elements of the Radio Advertising and Sponsorship Code2.
+Due to sponsorship's strong links with programming and editorial issues, Ofcom will at the outset retain responsibility for the entirety of the ITC g) Interactive and other new forms of advertising

+Code of Programme Sponsorship, and for the sponsorship elements of the Radio Advertising and Sponsorship Code.
 These latter are to be extracted from the Radio Advertising and Sponsorship Code prior to transfer to the new system, and incorporated as separate radio rules within Ofcom's Codes.
 Radio sponsor credits will continue to be cleared by the RACC.